Skip to main contentSkip to content

 Recommended start: Fortress

-Why: some sites are more concerned about archive capture, broad bot exposure, or stronger restrictions.
+Why: some sites care more about archive control, bot exposure, or broad scraping risk than openness.

 Fortress is relevant when: